On space-like generalized constant ratio hypersufaces in Minkowski spaces: Introduction

-On the other hand, GCR surfaces in Euclidean 3-space $\mathbb{E}^{3}$ are also related with \textit{constant slope surfaces} introduced by M. I. Munteanu in \cite{Munteanuconstantslope}, where the author obtain the complete classification of such surfaces in the $\mathbb{E}^{3}$.
-Further, similar techniques are used in \cite{YufuYangspacelikeslope, YufuWangtimelikeslope} in order to obtain the complete classification of constant slope surfaces in $\mathbb{E}_{1}^{3}$.
+We also would like to note that GCR surfaces in Euclidean 3-space $\mathbb{E}^{3}$ are also related with \textit{constant slope surfaces} introduced by M. I. Munteanu in \cite{Munteanuconstantslope}, where the author obtain the complete classification of such surfaces in the $\mathbb{E}^{3}$.
+Further, similar techniques are used in \cite{YufuYangspacelikeslope,YufuWangtimelikeslope} in order to obtain the complete classification of constant slope surfaces in $\mathbb{E}_{1}^{3}$.
 We would like to note that an important property of constant slope surfaces in Euclidean 3-space $ \mathbb{E}^{3}$ and Minkowski 3-spaces is the following: Let $U$ and $x$ denote the projection of position vector on the tangent plane of the surface and a generic point in ambient space, respectively.
 If the projection $U$ makes constant angle with the normal vector of the surface at that point, then $U$ is a canonical principal direction of the surface with the corresponding principal curvature being different from zero.

+Several classifications of GCR hypersurfaces in semi-Euclidean spaces have been appeared so far.
+For example, GCR surfaces in the Euclidean space $\mathbb E^3$ and Minkowski space $\mathbb E^3_1$ were classified in \cite{YuFu2014GCRS} and \cite{YuFu2016LGCR}, respectively.
+Furthermore, in \cite{YuFu2016LGCR} authors also gave the characterizations of the flat and CMC Lorentz GCR surfaces in $\mathbb{E}_{1}^{3}$.
+On the other hand, several characterization results on GCR hypersurfaces of Euclidean spaces were obtained in \cite{TurgayGCRHypEucl}.

-In the present paper, we would like to move the study of GCR hypersurfaces in Euclidean spaces initiated in \cite{YuFu2014GCRS,TurgayGCRHypEucl} into semi-Euclidean spaces by obtaining complete classification of GCR surfaces in Minkowski 3-space.
+In the present paper, we would like to move the study of GCR hypersurfaces in Euclidean spaces initiated in \cite{YuFu2014GCRS,TurgayGCRHypEucl} into semi-Euclidean spaces by obtaining the complete classification of space-like GCR hypersurfaces in Minkowski 4-space.
 This paper is organized as follows.
 In Sect.
-2, we introduce the notation that we will use and give a brief summary of basic definitons in theory of submanifolds of semi-Euclidean spaces.
+2, we introduce the notation that we will use and give a brief summary of basic definitions in theory of submanifolds of semi-Euclidean spaces.
 In Sect.
 3, we obtain some of geometrical properties of space-like GCR hypersurfaces in a arbitrary dimensional Minkowski space $\mathbb{E}_{1}^{n+1}$.
 In Sect.
-4, we obtain the complete classification of space-like GCR surfaces in the Minkowski 3-space.
+4, we obtain the complete classification of space-like GCR hypersurfaces in the Minkowski 4-space.